ursulagraber/ursu-playground/_posts/2018-01-05-en-trilogue.md

 ## About *Trilogue*

 Trilogue is the first collaboration between composer Diego Jiménez Tamame, visual media designer Pol Monsó Purtí and Ursula Graber.
 A 3D camera records the movements of the dancer and reproduces them live.
-In addition, the movements of the dancer through the technological bracelet MYO influence the live music.
+In addition, the movements of the dancer influence the live music through the technological bracelet MYO.
 A "trilogue" between visuals, movements and music - and the questioning of technology in our everyday lives.

 <!--plop-->